 My reviews are generally excellent.
 Patients are pleased with the care that they receive whether it is surgical or non-surgical.
 I would put my outcomes up against any surgeon in the country.
 I am very good at what I do.
-The only thing that I consistently get complaints about is running late in clinic.
+The only thing that I consistently get complaints about is running late in the clinic.
 Some patients get upset that I am, at times, running 30 minutes to an hour behind.

 First, I would like to apologize for being late.
 I understand that everyone’s time is valuable and it can be frustrating to have an appointment time and have to wait beyond this time to see me, or any other doctor.
 Believe me, I feel extreme pressure when I am late.
 I hate to have unhappy patients.
 However, I would also like to oﬀer an explanation so these patients have a better understanding of how this happens.

-Unlike an appointment with your attorney, accountant or even dentist there is no specific time set for how long that appointment will take.
+Unlike an appointment with your attorney, accountant, or even dentist there is no specific time set for how long that appointment will take.
 As a physician we simply cannot say, OK your 15 minutes are up, I will try to figure it out next time.
 We are there to help solve your problems, and we will take whatever time is necessary to set a plan in motion.

-appropriate treatment plan and setting it in motion is very quick.
+As a highly specialized provider, I treat a wide variety of problems.
+Some problems are very simple and the process of seeing the patient and determining an appropriate treatment plan and setting it in motion is very quick.
 Other patients that I see have very complex problems.
 They may have already had several surgeries with other surgeons and continue to have problems.
 I see a lot of these patients and want to help them.
-Figuring out exactly what has been done in past and what needs to be done to help them involves a very detailed historical review of old notes, operative reports, diagnostic studies and examination.
+Figuring out exactly what has been done in past and what needs to be done to help them involves a very detailed historical review of old notes, operative reports, diagnostic studies, and examination.

 Warm Regards, Chris Jones, MD